 * Deactivating the reset fuse allows the use of pin 1 as an analog or digital channel, but also deactivates the possibility of programming the microcontroller.
 Here is a guide to reactivate the fuse.

 Programming the CJMCU with the Arduino IDE

-It is quite possible to program the CJMCU card using the Arduino IDE (link to the download page) just like any Arduino.
+It is quite possible to program the CJMCU board using the Arduino IDE (link to the download page) just like any Arduino.

 Install the Digistump on Windows

-Now plug in your card.
+Now plug in your board.
 Go to Device Manager.
-If your card has been successfully installed, you must have a new device called libusb-win32 devices in which the Digispark Bootloader is located.
+If your board has been successfully installed, you must have a new device called libusb-win32 devices in which the Digispark Bootloader is located.

 Under MacOS X

 On MacOS X (I have not tested on Linux), you do not need to install drivers.

 Add Digistump Card Library